 Fluorescent light bulbs, including compact fluorescent light bulbs (CFLs) and tubes, contain a small amount of mercury and should be treated as hazardous waste and disposed of properly.
 Fluorescent tubes and compact fluorescent light bulbs (CFLs) are accepted at the Central Regional Waste Management Site or any transfer station.
 Fees apply; see the detailed Fee Schedule.

-Special Wastes include asbestos, creosoted wood, pressure treated wood and international waste.
+Special Wastes include asbestos, creosoted wood, pressure treated wood, burned wood (residential and commercial structures) and international waste.
 All of these have specific handling and landfilling requirements.
 Therefore, special wastes are ONLY accepted at the Central Regional Waste Management Site.
 Fees apply; see the detailed Fee Schedule.

 Materials NOT Accepted from COMMERCIAL Users: